-Keep the family behind any barricades.
+- Keep the family behind any barricades.
 If there are barricades set up at the parade you are attending, they are there for a reason.
 It has been identified by a safety officer in authority that the barricades are necessary for crowd and participant safety.
 Talk to children about the importance of remaining behind the barricades.
-Another important parade safety tips is to make sure no one is leaning on or knocking barricades over.
+Another important parade safety tip is to make sure no one is leaning on or knocking barricades over.
 These actions can result in injuries themselves.

-Identify designated lost and found areas.
+- Identify designated lost and found areas.
 Before you head out to the parade, research if there are any designated areas where lost children are brought to meet their families.
 Point out any police or safety officers to your kids as you make your way to your parade viewing spot.
-If there are no special designated areas identified by the parade professionals, designate your own are where kids can meet you if you get separated.
+If there are no special designated areas identified by the parade professionals, designate your own area where kids can meet you if you get separated.

-Practice night time safety.
+- Practice nighttime safety.
 Another one of the most popular parade safety tips is to be sure you are lit up if the parade is at night.
 Consider purchasing glow sticks or flashlights.
 Having a light to carry or wear around the next can help ensure your kids are seen at night and avoid a potential accident from lack of vision due to the dark.